naninovel/docs/docs/en/guide/gui.md

 To add a new custom UI, create a prefab via `Create -> Naninovel -> Custom UI` asset context menu and add it to the UI resources list.
 It will then be instantiated along with the other UI prefabs on engine initialization.

 The following video tutorial shows how to add a custom calendar UI with special reveal and hide animations.
-The calendar displays a date based on a [custom variable](/guide/custom-variables), which can be changed via scenario scripts and is saved with the game.
+The calendar displays a date based on a [scenario variable](/guide/variables), which can be changed via scenario scripts and is saved with the game.
 The calendar automatically updates when the variable is changed — all achieved without any C# scripting.

 ![](https://www.youtube.com/watch?v=wrAm-cwPXy4)